svelteness/svelte-jester/README.md

 `debug` (default: false): If you'd like to see the output of the compiled code then pass in `true`.

+`svelteVersion` (default: actual Version from Svelte package): If you'd like to override the svelteVersion for some reason.

 `compilerOptions` (default: {}): Use this to pass in [Svelte compiler options](https://svelte.dev/docs#svelte_compile).